keys-i/eRepo/wiki/Thapar/Year3/COE/Probability/Assignment3.md

   cat("Percentage of students scoring 84 or more in the exam is: ", p_84_or_more * 100)
   ```

 ## Q3.
 On the average, five cars arrive at a particular car wash every hour.
-Let X count the number of cars that arrive from 10AM to 11AM, then X ∼Poisson(λ = 5).
+Let X count the number of cars that arrive from 10AM to 11AM, then \( X ∼ Poisson(λ = 5) \).
 What is probability that no car arrives during this time.
 Next, suppose the car wash above is in operation from 8AM to 6PM, and we let Y be the number of customers that appear in this period.
-Since this period covers a total of 10 hours, we get that Y ∼ Poisson(λ = 5 × 10 = 50).
+Since this period covers a total of 10 hours, we get that \( Y ∼ Poisson(λ = 5 × 10 = 50) \).
 What is the probability that there are between 48 and 50 customers, inclusive?
   ```R
   # a.
 Probability that no car arrives between 10 AM and 11 AM
   p_no_car = dpois(0, lambda=5)